bradleygolden/alchemind/README.md

 cd integration_test && mix test
 ```

+### Environment Variables

+- `LOCAL_UMBRELLA_DEPS=true`: When set, Mix will use the local umbrella dependencies instead of fetching them.
+This is useful for local development when you want to test changes across multiple apps within the umbrella project simultaneously.

 ## Release Guidelines

 When preparing a new release, please follow these guidelines to ensure consistency: